7 day free trial →

 What's changed in 2026

-• Overall engagement continues its multi-year decline as follower counts grow faster than interaction rates
+• Overall engagement fell from 0.36% to 0.30% (Rival IQ), continuing the multi-year decline as follower counts grow faster than interaction rates

 • Saves and shares now carry more algorithmic weight than likes